 Course Information and Goals

 Half-day to 5-day customized short courses are also available.
-Call or e-mail for pricing and scheduling information.

 Using Fluvial Geomorphology in Watershed Assessment and Stream Restoration

 This 2-day short course with third day optional field trip will provide an overview of fluvial geomorphology with a thorough discussion of key concepts such as the principles of equilibrium, channel classification methods, channel evolution, and sediment transport capacity.
-A number of case studies from New England and elsewhere in the country will demonstrate how an understanding of fluvial geomorphology can be used in watershed assessments to identify the underlying causal mechanisms for erosion and flooding problems that are responsible for significant infrastructure damage and environmental degradation.
+A number of case studies from the mid-Atlantic region and elsewhere in the country will demonstrate how an understanding of fluvial geomorphology can be used in watershed assessments to identify the underlying causal mechanisms for erosion and flooding problems that are responsible for significant infrastructure damage and environmental degradation.
 Additional case studies will be used to reveal common errors made in stream restoration projects when the basic principles of fluvial geomorphology are poorly understood.
 The course will conclude with a discussion of the appropriate settings and conditions within which to employ a variety of widely used stream restoration techniques.
-The field trip will be to a stream restoration site near the course location and will illustrate the fluvial geomorphology concepts and stream restoration techniques discussed in the course.
+The field trip will be to stream restoration sites near the course location and will illustrate the fluvial geomorphology concepts and stream restoration techniques discussed in the course.

 Please e-mail jfield@field-geology.com if you would like more information about course content and the field trip locality.

-Click Here to view Registration Form
+Click Here to view Tuition Fees & Registration Form

-Copyright ©2010 Field Geology Services and route2.com .
+Copyright ©2016 Field Geology Services and route2.com .
 All rights reserved.